 - Seat: The bicycle seat (or the saddle, if you’re fancy) is where your backside goes.

-- Drivetrain: The drivetrain is the mechanism that allows you to change gears and translate your pedal power into moving the bike.
+- Drivetrain: The drivetrain is the mechanism that allows you to change gears and translate your pedal power into movement.

 - Shifters: Shifters are attached to your handlebars and allow you to change gears.

 - Brakes: The most common types of brakes are coaster (when you push backward on the pedals) and rim (brake pads activated by hand levers apply pressure to the wheels’ rims).